 Cindy Flynn: Yes.
-And Covid-19 and employment law and how to, how to deal with it as a business owner.
+I’ve also talked about Covid-19 and employment law, and essentially, how to deal with it as a business owner.

 Austin LaRoche: What are some of the common questions that you’re seeing from customers?

 Cindy Flynn: Oh, man.
-The biggest thing that I think is blowing people’s minds right now is, providing an expense reimbursement for your employees who are working from home for internet and cell phones and how many businesses are not doing that, but I think it’s going to be a big area in which plaintiff’s attorneys out there are going to find a way to file a class action lawsuits again business owners.
+I think the biggest thing blowing people’s minds right now is providing an internet and cell phone expense reimbursement for your employees who are working from home.
+Many businesses are not doing that, so I think it’s going to be a big area in which plaintiff’s attorneys out there are going to find a way to file class-action lawsuits again business owners.

-Austin LaRoche: I just been so impressive of how you’ve been able to just take hold of a situation because so many different companies in different industries, they’re, they’re being disrupted and they need somebody within their industry to be some sort of voice of reason and in that thought leader.
-And so it’s cool to hear like your, your big point of view with everything is that you see, you see this area being somewhere where employment law is about to be shaken up.
+Austin LaRoche: I just been so impressed by how you’ve been able to just take hold of a situation because so many different companies in different industries are being disrupted and they need somebody within their industry to be the voice of reason – that thought leader.
+So it’s cool to hear your big point of view with everything, which is that you see this big area where employment law is about to be shaken up.

 Cindy Flynn: I think I did four last year in total.